New Zealand’s passing of the Zero-carbon bill into law is a historic moment. It reinforces its commitment to climate change while setting an example.

 Nelson is a coastal city facing Tasman Bay.
 On February 1, 2018, Cyclone Fehi brought strong storm surges that flooded and damaged roads and infrastructure along the coast, most notably the historic waterfront venues like the 100+-year-old Boathouse and the Boatshed café (RNZ, 2019).

-This has caused a sewerage pump failure at the Beach road, sewage overflows, and general contamination from stormwater run-off, the ensuing disruption and damages from Cyclone Fehi, combined with the mounting advice from scientists and the United Nations that the city has only “a small window for action to avoid the most damaging effects of climate change” has prompted the city to declare a climate emergency, fearing the worst (“Nelson City Council declares,” 2019).
+This has caused a sewerage pump failure at Beach Road, sewage overflows, and general contamination from stormwater run-off, the ensuing disruption and damages from Cyclone Fehi, combined with the mounting advice from scientists and the United Nations that the city has only “a small window for action to avoid the most damaging effects of climate change” has prompted the city to declare a climate emergency, fearing the worst (“Nelson City Council declares,” 2019).

 Read more about Nelson’s climate adaptation and mitigation plans by clicking on the button below: